kobotoolbox/docs/_sources/unique_serial_numbers.md.txt

 ## Creating Unique Serial Numbers from Selected Variables

 This example shows how to create unique serial numbers from existing, already defined variables in your form by using the [`concat()`](https://docs.getodk.org/form-operators-functions/#concat) expression in a `calculate` question type.
-The example is shown as an XLSForm, but can just as easily be done within the form-builder.
+The example is shown as an XLSForm, but can just as easily be done within the formbuilder.

 __survey__